Home

 SUICA/PASMO

 If the remaining balance is 220 yen or less, you get back 500 yen deposit.
+The remaining balance is collected as the fee.

 If the remaining balance is more than 220 yen, you get back 500 yen deposit plus the balance minus 220 yen.